huseyinakuzum/datizer/README.md

 Destination parameter is the folder to create new folders in.
 It is the source folder by default.

-Suffix_list parameter is the files which will be included in the foldering process.
+Suffix_list parameter is the file extensions which will be included in the foldering process.